varletjs/varlet/packages/varlet-ui/src/table/docs/en-US.md

 ### Intro

-A table displays rows of data.
+A minimal table, when you need to display some data in the form of a table, you may use it.

 ### Install